entr0-pi/pki-certificates/docs/ROUTES.md

 ```
 - Allowed `format`: `pem` (default), `der`
 - Response JSON: none (CRL file download in requested format)
-- Notes: Returns the CRL for a specific issuer.
-Default format is PEM; specify `?format=der` for DER-encoded CRL.
+- Notes: Returns the CRL for a specific issuer in the requested format.
+Default is PEM; use `?format=der` for DER-encoded binary CRL.
+This endpoint is typically embedded in certificate CDP (CRL Distribution Point) extensions and accessed by certificate validators and OpenSSL's `crl_download` feature.

 ### `GET /organizations/{org_id}/crl/download`
 - Auth required: no (public CRL endpoint for certificate validators)